nmenny/PiesQuest/README.md

             p -> player starting position
             e -> end of the level
     4- open the file labeled "LevelNames.txt"
-    5- In this file, the first line represents the number of levels and the others contains the level name and its decritption separated by a coma where each line equals a level
+    5- This file contains the level name and its decritption separated by a coma where each line equals a level, so add a name and description for the new level
-    6- Increment the first number and add the level name and description 7- Your level will be in the game
+    6- Your level will be in the game

 --------------------------
 Members: